 FILTER A:

-We investigated patterns of the locations of the motif occurrences in the HRGP promoter sequences and found only one pattern (see figure 3).
-The motifs gimme_102_Improbizer_GCGTTATACCCGAGGATCAG and DME_GADGAYKAS co-occur frequently but further investigation shows that the two motifs are very similar (see figure 4).
+We investigated patterns of the locations of the motif occurrences in the HRGP promoter sequences and found one interesting pattern (see figure 3).
+The motifs gimme_102_Improbizer_GCGTTATACCCGAGGATCAG and DME_GADGAYKAS co-occur frequently.
+Further investigation shows that the two motifs are very similar (see figure 4).

 Fig 3.
 Visualization of motif occurrences in HRGP gene promotor regions.
 This figure displays the occurrence of each motif relative to each other.
 Weather the mark is above or below the line indicates which strand the motif occurs on.
 Circled in red are two motifs that occur together frequently, these are gimme_102_Improbizer_GCGTTATACCCGAGGATCAG and DME_GADGAYKAS.
 Their co-occurrence is caused by the two motifs are so similarities (see figure 4).
 The lack of other patterns in the motif occurrence indicates that there is no significant interaction between the 12 motifs.